Skip to main content

 number

 Distance in meters.
-0 if not applicable for the activity type
+0 if not applicable, for example strength training.

 value